The pastoral team

 - As well as ensuring good order in the church, they strive to be models of the Gospel themselves (2 Timothy 4:2 – Hebrews 13:17 – 1 Timothy 4:12).

-Our community is committed to the principles of welcoming all (Romans 14:1; 15:7).
-This is why, in addition to the members of the local Church, other people may show an attachment to the Lord and a real interest in the life of the community, by participating in various ways in the activities of the Church, without however being members.
-Since the Church’s ministry of welcome to all is fundamental, its members have a duty to surround these people in the love of Christ, thus helping them in their spiritual growth and fostering their commitment to the community (cf. the Baptist Federation’s Customary cited above, p.
+Our congregation is committed to the principles of welcoming all (Romans 14:1; 15:7).
+This is why, in addition to the members of the local Church, other people may show an attachment to the Lord and a real interest in the life of the congregation, by participating in various ways in the activities of the Church, without however being members.
+Since the Church’s ministry of of welcoming all is fundamental, its members have a duty to surround these people in the love of Christ, thus helping them in their spiritual growth and fostering their commitment to the community (cf. the Baptist Federation’s statement cited above, p.
 16).